arcus/Arcus_Labs_Orientation/project-template-updated.md

 Visit the Learning module for the [expanded project template](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/data-contribution-2/data_contribution_2_data.md#1) or visit the [Expanded Project Template GitHub repository](https://github.research.chop.edu/arcus/rdm-project-template) to clone for use.

 </div>

-**Projects that may require the Expanded Project Template**

-- Deep dive translational research projects that integrate across several data modalities like imaging and omics data.
-- AI/ML projects where tracking of code and models is more granular and iterative.
-- Projects that incorporate publicly available datasets in which a clearer bifurcation is needed between reference data and analyzed outputs.

 # Concluding Quiz